AjiMk/AjiMK/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ajay Kumar
 ==================================================================================================================================

-Senior Software Engineer
+Lead Engineer
 ------------------------

-With over six years of experience in software engineering, I specialize in building scalable web applications and backend systems.
+With over seven years of experience in software engineering, I specialize in building scalable web applications and backend systems.
 My expertise spans across various technologies including Node.js, Python, PHP, TypeScript, and front-end frameworks like React.js and Vue.js.
 Passionate about contributing to the open-source community and constantly exploring new technologies to push the boundaries of what’s possible.

 * 🌍  I'm based in Kochi, Kerala
 * ✉️  You can contact me at [ajaymeledath007@gmail.com](mailto:ajaymeledath007@gmail.com)